×

 Thiruparankundram is a small town located in the Madurai district of Tamil Nadu, India.
 It is famous for its ancient cave temple, the Thiruparankundram Murugan Temple, dedicated to Lord Murugan, one of the most revered deities in Hinduism.

-The Thiruparankundram Murugan Temple is an ancient temple built in the rock-cut architecture style.
-The temple has been mentioned in many ancient Tamil literary works and is believed to have been constructed in the 6th century by the Pandya kings.
+The Thiruparankundram Murugan Temple an ancient temple built in the rock-cut architecture style.
+The temple mentioned in many ancient Tamil literary works and believed to constructed in the 6th century by the Pandya kings.

 The temple is unique in many ways.
-It is the only temple in India where Lord Murugan is worshipped with both his consorts, Devasena and Valli.
-The temple is also considered to be one of the six abodes of Lord Murugan.
+Only temple in India where Lord Murugan worshipped with both his consorts, Devasena and Valli.
+The temple also considered to be one of the six abodes of Lord Murugan.

 Apart from the main sanctum, the temple has several other shrines dedicated to other deities such as Lord Shiva, Lord Vishnu, and Goddess Durga.
 The temple is also famous for its striking architecture and intricate carvings, which reflect the rich cultural heritage of the region.